-Using the column position

-You can use the position number of a column in a select list instead of the column name.
+Using the column You can use the position number of a column in a select list instead of the column name.
 Column names and select list numbers can be mixed.
 Both of the following statements produce the same results as the preceding one.

+'''

+SELECT id, name, quantity

+FROM product

+WHERE name like '%shirt%'

+ORDER BY 2, 3 DESC

-SELECT id, name, quantity FROM product
+SELECT id, name, quantity

+FROM product

+WHERE name like '%shirt%'

+ORDER BY 2, quantity DESC

+'''

-WHERE name like '%shirt%' ORDER BY 2, 3 DESC SELECT id, name, quantity FROM product WHERE name like '%shirt%' ORDER BY 2, quantity DESC Most versions of SQL require that ORDER BY items appear in the select list, but Adaptive Server Anywhere has no such restriction.
-The following query orders the results by quantity, although that column does not appear in the select list: SELECT id, name FROM product WHERE name like '%shirt%' ORDER BY 2, quantity DESC ORDER BY and NULL With ORDER BY, NULL comes before all other values, whether the sort order is ascending or descending.
-ORDER BY and case sensitivity The effects of an ORDER BY clause on mixed-case data depend on the database collation and case sensitivity specified when the database is created.
+Most versions of SQL require that ORDER BY items appear in the select list, but Adaptive Server Anywhere has no such restriction.
+The following query orders the results by quantity, although that column does not appear in the select list:

+'''

+SELECT id, name

+FROM product

+WHERE name like '%shirt%'

+ORDER BY 2, quantity DESC

+'''

+ORDER BY and NULL With ORDER BY, NULL sorts before all other values in ascending sort order.

+ORDER BY and case The effects of an ORDER BY clause on mixed-case data depend on the database collation and case sensitivity specified when the database is created.

-Retrieving the first few rows of a query
+Explicitly limiting the number of rows returned by a query

-You can limit the results of a query to the first few rows returned using the FIRST or TOP keywords.
-While you can use these with any query, they are most useful with queries that use the ORDER BY clause.
+You can use the FIRST or TOP keywords to limit the number of rows included in the result set of a query.
+These keywords are for use with queries that include an ORDER BY clause.

-Examples The following query returns information about the first employee sorted by last name:
+Examples The following query returns information about the employee that appears first when employees are sorted by last name:

+'''

+SELECT FIRST

+FROM employee

-SELECT FIRST FROM employee ORDER BY emp_lname
+ORDER BY emp_lname

+'''

-The following query returns the first five employees sorted by last name comes earliest in the alphabet:
+The following query returns the first five employees as sorted by last name: